cisagov/LME/README.md

 .\scripts\install_sysmon.ps1
 ```

-## Password Encryption:
+## 5. Password Encryption:
-Password encryption is enabled using Ansible-vault to store all LME user and LME service user passwords at rest.
+Ansible-vault is used to enable password encryption, securely storing all LME user and service user passwords at rest
 We do submit a hash of the password to Have I Been Pwned to check to see if it is compromised: [READ MORE HERE](https://haveibeenpwned.com/FAQs), but since they're all randomly generated this should be rare.

 ### Where Are Passwords Stored?: